thadhaines/PSLTDSim/README.md

 ### Notes:
 * To workaround GE API issues: Erlang, RabbitMQ, and Ironpython are required.
 * Additional Python packages include:
-    * Python 3: Numpy, Scipy, Pika
+    * Python 3: Numpy, Scipy, Pika, (later Matplotlib)
     * Ironpython: Pika
 * For smaller test cases with only 1 Slack generator, the mirror seems to be accurate, however, for the full WECC (with 84 Slack generators), the global